JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `productDescriptorOptional`
 {#patchPluginXml-productDescriptorOptional}

-The boolean value determining whether the plugin is a [Freemium](https://plugins.jetbrains.com/docs/marketplace/freemium.html) plugin.
+Specifies the boolean value determining whether the plugin is a [Freemium](https://plugins.jetbrains.com/docs/marketplace/freemium.html) plugin.
 The provided value will be assigned to the `<product-descriptor optional="">` element attribute.

 {style="narrow"}